We’ve all been there:

 You just have to test it in the field and test the validity of your assumptions.

-Then and only then will you know if your visitors would do what you thought they would do.
+Then and only then will you know if your visitors do what you thought they would do.
+Then and only then will you be able to glean insights to the types of changes your particular customers respond to.

 “All men can see these tactics whereby I conquer, but what none can see is the strategy out of which victory is evolved.” – Sun Tzu